areja02/CLI-FileLocatorWithHashes/README.md

 Simply input the filename you are looking for or anything similar to the name and it'll walk down the file tree looking for files associated with the string provided.

+For Standard Users, will only walk down the User's Home Directory.
+If ran as Adminstrator, will have to set the Home Directory Manually.

 <img width="653" height="226" alt="image" src="https://github.com/user-attachments/assets/5c1d51fe-3f54-428f-9f00-6fc8d2f8a934" />